- Nausea and vomiting are possible side-effects of some HIV drugs.

 HIV treatment and feeling sick

 Some anti-HIV drugs can make you feel sick.
 Most often this is a side-effect that goes away after a few days or weeks of taking a drug.
-You can find out more about anti-HIV drugs and their possible side-effects in NAM’s booklet Anti-HIV drugs.
+You can find out more about anti-HIV drugs and their possible side-effects in NAM’s drugs chart.

 If nausea is accompanied by other symptoms, then it’s important to find out the reasons.
 If it is due to drug side-effects, you may want to discuss with your doctor whether you can cope with the feeling of sickness or being sick.
 If you feel that you can’t, it may be possible to change treatment.
 But don’t stop taking your anti-HIV drugs without first speaking to a doctor.

 Be honest with your doctor and healthcare team about any concerns you have.
-You may find that using NAM’s Side-effects checker can help you with this.
 You shouldn't feel that you have to cope with side-effects alone.

 "If nausea is accompanied by other symptoms, then it’s important to find out the reasons."